DolMalin/push_swap_tester/README.md

-Just put this repository in the same folder as push_swap, and run test.sh with the number of args you wants
+Just put this repository in the same folder as push_swap, and run test.sh with the number of arguments you wants

 ```bash
 ./test.sh 100